musangisilvia/alx-higher_level_programming/0x03-python-data_structures/README.md

 	* Original list if idx is negative or out of range.
 	* Modified list.

 ## 3-print_reversed_list_integer.py

-Thsi file contains a function that prints all integers of a a list, in reverse order.
+This file contains a function that prints all integers of a a list, in reverse order.
 - Prototype: ``` def print_reversed_list_integer(my_list=[]):
 - Format: one integer per line.

+## 4-new_in_list.py

+This file contains a function that replaces an element in a list at a specific position without modifying the original list.
+- Prototype: ``` def new_in_list(my_list, idx, element): ```.
+- Return:
+	* A copy of the origin list if idx is negative or less than zero.